Be it the blaring car stereos, the car horn noise, or the screeching garbage trucks, I have had my unpleasant experience of living near the main road.

 Aluminum frames, laminated glass or acoustic seals are the materials needed for building the secondary window.
 Secondary glazing can be done using acrylic or glass.

 Acrylic secondary glazing involves fitting your window frame with transparent soundproof glass using magnetic strips.
-This will reduce sound entering the building but does not work to perfection due to the weight of the material used.
+This will block some noise from entering the building.

 Alternatively, secondary glazing can be done using a thick laminated glass.
-This is much better for reducing sound dramatically than the lighter acrylic system.
+This is much better for blocking noise dramatically than the lighter acrylic system.

-With this system, you can easily open your window by slide opening the sound barrier window first before the existing one.
+With this system, you can easily open your window by slide opening the noise barrier window first before the existing one.

 Option 3: Installing External Storm Windows

-Another viable option for soundproofing windows is the use of custom storm windows.
+Another viable solution for soundproofing windows is the use of custom storm windows.

-By simply adding another layer, preferably laminated glass to your storm window, you can dampen sound and enhance your window’s insulating properties.
+By simply adding another layer, preferably laminated glass to your storm window, you can dampen noise and enhance your window’s insulating properties.

 Storm windows can be transformed into soundproof windows by increasing their thickness and properly sealing the frames to make them airtight.

-External storm windows offer protection against harsh weather and they create an effective sound barrier between the interior of your home and the exterior.
+External storm windows offer protection against harsh weather and they create an effective noise barrier between the interior of your home and the exterior.
 Most storm windows are energy efficient too.

 Option 4: Seal any available air gaps

-This option is ideal for reducing air-borne sound.
+This solution is ideal for reducing air-borne noise.
 As we may have learned, sound waves maintain most of their vibrational energy if they continue to travel unrestricted.

-In simple terms, when you are able to stop air-borne sound, you can significantly reduce any unwanted sound in your house.
+In simple terms, when you are able to block air-borne noise, you can significantly reduce any unwanted sound in your house.